19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 ### Proceedings of Board

-92\.—(1) A Board shall, without delay after being constituted in respect of any dispute or matter with respect to which it has jurisdiction under this Act —
+92\.—(1) Subject to the provisions of the Land Titles (Strata) Act, a Board shall, without delay after being constituted in respect of any dispute or matter with respect to which it has jurisdiction under this Act —

 (a) endeavour to mediate all matters that are in dispute and to bring about an agreement between the parties on those matters; and